Lipscomb Bisons and North Alabama Lions play for ASUN Championship

 Nashville, Tennessee; Sunday, 2 p.m.
 EDT

 The Bisons are 16-4 against ASUN opponents and 8-5 in non-conference play.
-Lipscomb ranks fifth in the ASUN in rebounding averaging 33.3 rebounds.
-Jacob Ognacevic leads the Bisons with 8.1 boards.
+Lipscomb is the best team in the ASUN in team defense, allowing 67.4 points while holding opponents to 42.5% shooting.

-The Lions are 16-4 in ASUN play.
-North Alabama scores 79.6 points and has outscored opponents by 9.2 points per game.
+The Lions’ record in ASUN games is 16-4.
+North Alabama is second in the ASUN scoring 79.6 points per game and is shooting 46.4%.

-Lipscomb averages 79.4 points, 9.0 more per game than the 70.4 North Alabama gives up.
+Lipscomb averages 9.8 made 3-pointers per game, 1.7 more made shots than the 8.1 per game North Alabama allows.
 North Alabama averages 7.8 made 3-pointers per game this season, 0.6 more makes per game than Lipscomb gives up.

-TOP PERFORMERS: Ognacevic is shooting 58.3% and averaging 20.3 points for the Bisons.
-Joe Anderson is averaging 3.1 made 3-pointers over the last 10 games.

-Jacari Lane is scoring 17.4 points per game and averaging 3.1 rebounds for the Lions.
-Daniel Ortiz is averaging 2.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bisons: 9-1, averaging 81.5 points, 31.7 rebounds, 14.1 assists, 5.5 steals and 2.6 blocks per game while shooting 48.8% from the field.
 Their opponents have averaged 68.4 points per game.